rafalp/Misago/dev-docs/plugins/template-outlets-reference.md

 ## `CATEGORIES_LIST_END`

-On the categories page, under the list.
+On the categories page, below the list.

 ## `CATEGORIES_LIST_START`